A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Enhancements to the basic Poisson mash model

-In our analyses, we estimated the ${\bm F}$ matrix by fitting a GLM-PCA model \citep{townes2019feature} with $D$ factors to the single-cell data ${\bm Y}$.
-To avoid learning factors that corresponded to the conditions, we included the condition labels as covariates in the GLM-PCA model.
-After fitting the GLM-PCA model, we set ${\bm F}$ to the GLM-PCA loadings matrix, ${\bm V}$.
+In our analyses, we estimated ${\bm F}$ by fitting a GLM-PCA model \citep{townes2019feature} with $D$ factors to the single-cell data (the UMI counts) ${\bm Y}$.
+To avoid learning factors that correspond to the conditions, we included the condition labels as covariates in the GLM-PCA model.
+After fitting the GLM-PCA model, we took ${\bm F}$ to be the ${\bm V}$ matrix from the GLM-PCA model fit (following the notation of \citealt{townes2019feature}).